 Applying for a 601 waiver is not an easy process.
 Numerous requirements need to be met and evidence needs to be submitted.
 One small mistake during the application process and you could be denied entry into the United States.

-The Gonzalez Law Group, PLLC assists clients with immigration issues in all communities in Harris County including Houston, Webster, Channel View, Fresno, and Pearland.
-The Gonzalez Law Group, PLLC is here to answer any questions you have regarding 601 waivers.
+The Gonzalez Law Group assists clients with immigration issues in all communities in Harris County including Houston, Webster, Channel View, Fresno, and Pearland.
+Our firm is here to answer any questions you have regarding 601 waivers.
 Call (832) 530-4070 or submit your information in the online contact form to schedule a free consultation.

 If the American government denies your visa or green card because of inadmissibility, you may still be able to legally enter the United States with a 601 waiver.
 The waiver acts as a form of forgiveness for the inadmissibility.
 If your application is accepted, whatever you did that resulted in the inadmissible statues will be waived and you will be granted a green card or visa.